audiopixel/pixelmixer/README.md

 List of features currently in the works / we welcome help with:

-* Shader editor error messaging and graceful failure refreshing.
+* Shader editor improvements.
 * Previz improvements.
 * Full Mesh texture rendering. (in addition to PointClouds)
 * Sprites render masked architectural layer.
 (Nodes emulate lit up surfaces)
 * HTML5 video support.
-* Use without needing three.js.
+* Dependency on three.js optional.
 * Helper methods to facilitate pre-caching of shaders.
 * Optimized runtime player using pre-generated shaders.
 * Node Editor UI toolset to create and edit nodes in 3D.